rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 >>
 >>I am using a unix environment.
 This has not been tested on Windows.
 >>I will be running Wildfly and executing cURL commands in a terminal
->>windows.
+>>window.
 >>

 The source code for this blog creates four nearly identical WAR files.
-Each WAR file has a small addition that shows different ConfigSources.
+Each WAR file has a small addition which will show different ConfigSources.
 This allows me to show you how an addition to an archive affects the set of ConfigSources provided and how configuration properties set externally are handled.
 WAR file microprofile-config-one.war in project